yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 Scanning through these two sequences, we can see that they are largely identical, with the exception of one ``-`` character, and about 25% *substitutions* of one base for another.

-When working with a pair of sequences, when we see a gap we generally won't know whether a deletion occurred in one sequence, or an insertion occurred in the other.
-For that reason, you will often see the term *indel* used to refer to these events, indicating that either an insertion or a deletion occurred.

 ## What is a sequence alignment? <link src='e63a4f'/>

 Let's take a minute to think about sequence evolution and what a biological sequence alignment actually is.
 Over the course of evolution, the sequence will likely change, most frequently due to random errors in replication (or the copying of a DNA sequence), or **mutations**.
 Some of the types of mutation events that can occur are:

 * **substitutions**, where one base (or amino acid, in protein sequences) is replaced with another;
-* **insertions**, where one or more contiguous bases are inserted in a sequence;
+* **insertions**, where one or more contiguous bases are inserted into a sequence;
 * and **deletions**, where one or more contiguous bases are deleted from a sequence.

 (Other types of mutation events can occur, but we're going to focus on these for now.)

-Figure 1a-b illustrates how one ancestral DNA sequence, over time, might evolve into two derived sequences.
-When a two or more sequences are derived from a single ancestral sequence, as is the case in this example, those sequences are said to be **homologs** of one another, or homologous sequences.
-On a piece of paper, make a guess about which of these types of events occurred where over our hypothetical evolution of these sequences.
+Figure 1 illustrates how one ancestral DNA sequence (Figure 1a), over time, might evolve into two derived sequences (Figure 1b).
+When two or more sequences are derived from a single ancestral sequence, as is the case in this example, those sequences are said to be **homologs** of one another, or homologous sequences.
+On a piece of paper, make a hypothesis about which of these types of mutation events occurred where over our hypothetical evolution of these sequences.

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/pw-align-edits/book/fundamentals/images/alignment.png">